-Merchantville welcomes Park Place Cafe & Restaurant, which enjoys a soft launch on Thursday.
+Merchantville welcomed Park Place Cafe & Restaurant in January.
 Tammy Paolino/Courier-Post

 A skiing accident, broken hip and chronic illness may send anyone off in search of a beer.

 In Chris Mattern’s case, that avalanche of misfortunes sent him off in search of a dream.

 A horticulturalist and a home brewer of nearly 30 years, Mattern made the leap into brewing craft beer full-time.

 After a few attempts to open a small brewery near his Haddon Township home, Mattern and his fiancé, Beth Manning, settled on the tiny borough of Merchantville to set up shop.

 Eclipse Brewing opened the doors of its micro-brewery and tasting room in October.
 Since then, the business has established itself as a place to go for unique flavors and tons of variety thanks to its 18 taps.

 On a recent chilly Thursday evening, Eclipse was hopping.

 As guests stomped in out of the cold, the surroundings had the air of a ski lodge, minus the fireplace and the skis.

 It is not an exaggeration to say that as customer after customer arrived and called out to Mattern, and was greeted heartily in turn, it felt a bit like “Cheers.’’